 So I was left speechless when she said, “CMOs are abdicating their strategic position in their businesses.”

 A few weeks later, I was on a panel with friend and fellow marketer Janet Driscoll Miller.
-She reminded the audience — and me — of a Fornaise Marketing Group study of 1200 CEOs that found 80% of them did not trust and were not impressed by the work done by Marketers.
+She reminded the audience — and me — of a Fornaise Marketing Group study of 1200 CEOs that found 80% of them did not trust and were not impressed by the work done by traditional Marketers.
 By comparison, 90% of them trusted their CIOs and CFOs.
 There’s a link in the show notes.

 I did some additional research and found more incriminating news.
 Forrester recently reported that “dozens” of major brands had eliminated the Chief Marketing Officer position altogether, brands like Johnson & Johnson, Kellogg’s, Taco Bell, and Netflix.